Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/feature-gates.md

 ### CombinedServicesFromDifferentHTTPRoutes

-When the feature gate `CombinedServicesFromDifferentHTTPRoutes` is enabled, {{site.kic_product_name}} will translate `HTTPRoute` rules sharing the same set of backends (combination of namespace, name, port and weight) from different `HTTPRoute`s in the same namespace into one {{site.base_gateway}} service.
+The `CombinedServicesFromDifferentHTTPRoutes` feature enables translating `HTTPRoute` rules having the same set of backends (combination of namespace, name, port and weight) from different `HTTPRoute`s in the same namespace into one {{site.base_gateway}} service.
 Enabling the feature gate could reduce the number of translated {{site.base_gateway}} services.

-The names of {{site.base_gateway}} services will be changed if the feature gate is enabled compared to the names when it is disabled.
+The names of {{site.base_gateway}} services will be changed if the feature gate is enabled.
 You can refer to the [reference page](/kubernetes-ingress-controller/{{page.release}}/reference/combined-services-from-different-httproutes) to know the details.